Difficulty

 Push the Cords and Cables Through

-This step details how to run the wires through walls after the voltage boxes have been installed.
+This step details how to run the wires through walls after the low voltage boxes have been installed.

 Attach the Face Plates